ayruun/squadtape/README.md

 # squadtape.com
-PLaylist Visualizer for Squad Tape Series.
+Playlist visualizer for Squad Tape series.

 ## How to get PlaylistData
 To load the static playlist data to local file run: